RotherOSS/otobo-docker/README.md

 ### Container otobo_elastic_1

-Run Elastic Search on the internal ports 9200 and 9300.
+Run Elasticsearch on the internal ports 9200 and 9300.

 ### Container otobo_redis_1